THE VMIAC DECLARATION

 • There are many pathways to healing

-• Current mental health systems really only offer medication
+• Current mental health systems only offer

-Victoria used to have a large community support system that provided many groups and classes, but these have largely disappeared since the advent of the NDIS.
-People wanted support groups, creative groups, therapy groups, peer support groups, nature activity groups, social groups, classes about life skills and recovery, and many more.
+Victoria used to have an extensive community support system that provided many groups and classes, but these have largely disappeared since the advent of the NDIS.

 actions

-People dreamed about many different types of therapy, including trauma therapy, art therapy, music therapy, equine therapy, narrative and group therapy.
-Therapy is practically non-existent in the current public mental health system, Medicare does not support enough sessions for any kind of in-depth work, and so therapy is simply not accessible for most of us—yet.
+People dream about many different types of therapy, including trauma therapy, art therapy, music therapy, equine therapy, narrative and group therapy.
+Therapy is practically non-existent in the current public mental health system.

-Some people said that the best people were not people at all: but animals.
+Some people said that the best people were not people at all but animals.

 “Having dogs or cats in a space can sometimes do more than people to make us feel human & here again”